20240502_ESG_SB261_Image

 • Does my company reporting need to follow TFCD recommendations or IFRS S2?

-• Is climate risk scenario analysis required under SB 261?
+• Is a climate risk scenario analysis required under SB 261?

 Latest updates to SB 261

-The California Air Resources Board (CARB) held a virtual public workshop in May 2025 to describe the bill requirements, anticipated rulemaking timeline, and to solicit further public comments.
+Prior, in May 2025, the California Air Resources Board (CARB) held a virtual public workshop to describe the bill requirements, anticipated rulemaking timeline, and to solicit further public comments.
 While CARB has not finalized its rulemaking, a Frequently Asked Questions (FAQ) document was published on July 9, 2025 to provide interim guidance on the process, goals, and applicability of both SB 253 and SB 261.
-CARB is committed to developing a regulation by the end of 2025.

 Relevant updates to SB 261 include: